 Review summary: Canon 5DS vs Nikon D3400

 So what is the bottom line?
 Which of the two cameras – the Canon 5DS or the Nikon D3400 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5DS: